sdos/bluebox-webui/README.md

 ## Running

-* install the requirements stated in requirements.txt (or simply run it and see what's missing...)
+* install the requirements stated in requirements.txt (or simply run it and see what's missing...) `pip3 install -r requirements.txt`
 * for local development/testing: `python runApp_Development.py`
 * for production: `./runApp_Production.sh`